mobileink/migae-examples/compojure1/README.md

 is stored under commons-codec...
 At least that's what it looks like to me.

-So the only way to make it go is to copy the commons jar to war/WEB-INF/lib:
+One way to make it go is to copy the commons jar to war/WEB-INF/lib:

     $ cp ~/.m2/repository/commons-codec/commons-codec/1.7/commons-codec-1.7.jar war/WEB-INF/lib/

+Alternatively, add a --jar clause to the jetty-runner command in migae-jetty.sh.

 ## License